-Please note that as of 6th April 2016, weekly pay is set to a maximum payment of £479 per week.
-Prior to this date the maximum weekly payment available was only £475 per week.
+Please note that as of April 2020, weekly gross pay is set to a maximum payment of £538 per week.

 In addition to this you will be paid your notice pay (if you are not required to work your notice).
 This payment is taxable.